 Protect your kids from electricity hazards

-Your family, especially your children are the most precious gift for you.
+Your family, especially your kid are the most precious gift for you.
 And, it is part of being a kid to be curious about whatever catches their attention.
 Children tend to touch anything, that’s why they are vulnerable to all the dangers that come with around your home.
-It is very difficult to keep an eye on them at all times, however, as parents, it’s part of your job to keep them out for harmful things, such as electricity.
+It is very difficult to keep an eye on them at all times, however, as parents, it’s part of your job to keep them out for harmful things, such as power.

 One thing to keep them safe from the hazards of electricity is to implement safety precautions.
 Here are some safety tips you can do to protect your little ones at home around electricity.

 Kids little fingers can fit in anywhere and electrical outlets always seem to be the most perfect place to insert them.
 Place electrical covers in all the electrical outlets that are low to the ground and which are in reach of children.